hideki-a/generator-skyward/README.md

 ## Features

-* Built-in preview server with LiveReload
+* Built-in preview server
-* Automagically compile Sass
+* Automagically compile Sass(with Libsass)
 * Lint your scripts
 * Automagically wire up your Bower components.
 * Awesome Image Optimization
+* Generate Styleguide

 For more information on what `generator-skyward` can do for you, take a look at the [Grunt tasks](https://github.com/hideki-a/generator-skyward/blob/master/app/templates/Gruntfile.coffee) used in our `Gruntfile.coffee`.